 #6 Use Google’s Mobile-Friendly Test Tool

-Google’s Mobile-Friendly Test tool comes really handy when you want to whether your WordPress website mobile users friendly.
+Google’s Mobile-Friendly Test tool comes really handy when you want to know whether your WordPress website is mobile users friendly.
 Or what areas required your attention to make your WordPress mobile-friendly.

 The popular search engines are cracking down on sites that aren’t mobile-optimized.
 So getting it straight from the horse’s mouth can help you assess the areas of your website that need improvement.

 You should check your site on Google’s Mobile-Friendly Test Tool to optimize your WordPress website for mobile users.

 The tool will highlight the sections of your site that took too long to load.
 So you can quickly identify problem areas in your website’s performance.